 An exceptional workforce

-These rankings are due in part to the multinational companies currently operating in Dublin and their employees – who number in excess of 90,000.
+These rankings are also due in part to the multinational companies currently operating in Dublin and their employees – who number in excess of 230,000.

 Ireland has the youngest population in Europe.
-A third of the population is under 25 years old and almost a half under the age of 34.
-It’s not just the sheer number of potential workers that’s impressive, it’s their education.
+A third of its people are under 25 years old.
+And almost half are under the age of 34.
+But it’s not just the sheer number of potential workers that’s impressive, it’s their education.

 The population’s skill is a priority and a source of pride for the Irish government.
-Ireland’s education system ranks in the top 10 globally for quality, providing a university education that meets the needs of a competitive economy.
-With the aim of making its education and training the best in Europe by 2026, Ireland is implementing a comprehensive and forward-looking ‘National Skills Strategy and Action Plan for Education’.
+Ireland’s education system ranks in the top 10 globally for quality.
+Our universities and colleges provide education that meets the needs of a competitive economy.
+With the aim of making its education and training the best in Europe by 2026, Ireland is implementing a comprehensive and forward-looking National Skills Strategy too.